Azure-Samples/azure-opensource-labs/cloud-native/aks-byo-models-kaito/README.md

 - [KitOps](https://kitops.org/)
 - [Cog](https://cog.run/)

+## Let's connect

+If you have any questions or feedback about managing open-source models on Azure, feel free to join the Azure AI Foundry community and connect with other developers and Azure AI experts.

+- [https://aka.ms/azureaifoundrygh](https://aka.ms/azureaifoundrygh) - GitHub Discussions for the Azure AI Foundry community
+- [https://aka.ms/azureaifoundry/discord](https://aka.ms/azureaifoundry/discord) - Discord server for the Azure AI Foundry community

 ## Cleanup

 When you are done testing, return to the **kaito/terraform** directory and run the following command to destroy the resources.